 - Capping a dental implant.
 Dental crowns are used for the final step of a dental implant, giving you the form and function of a natural tooth.

+West Coast Dental offers a wide range of dental services and has several dental office locations available.
+Whether you are searching for a dentist in Baldwin Park or a Monrovia dentist, we are always ready to help.
 If you think you have a compromised tooth and might need a dental crown, contact the team at West Coast Dental today.

 Colgate – Types of Dental Crowns